gvellut/tppss/README.md

 # TODO

 - Example that draws horizon + sun course through the sky
+- Support projected CRS (use vertical compensation see https://www.usna.edu/Users/oceano/pguth/md_help/html/demb30q0.htm)
 - Generate doc
 - Sample: Document how the input DEM is obtained from the RGE
-- optional Rasterio dependency; separate CLI dependencies from the library
+- Optional Rasterio dependency; separate CLI dependencies from the library